Below is a general template of the steps I took to introduce my students to debate and several of the most helpful activities

 Class 1: Introducing your students to Debate

 Introduce students to the general structure and format of debate.
 Provide students with handouts regarding formal vocabulary and how to express your opinion.
 Introduce them to useful phrases "like on one hand...but on the other hand."
-Detailed formation about the format and structure of the debate can be found here
+Detailed formation about the format and structure of the debate can be found here.

 Possibly provide students with the "Debating: A Brief Introduction for Beginners" packet (click the image), "Useful Phrases for Debating" handout and/or "Useful Debating Vocabulary" handouts.
 These can be found by clicking the links or images below.